kudkudak/Growing-Neural-Gas/README.md

 #Growing Neural Gas in R

 Part of gmum.R project.
+See gmum research group page [here](http://gmum.ii.uj.edu.pl) .

 ##General
 ------

 This package contains fast C++ implementation of **on-line** clustering algorithm Growing Neural Gas wrapped as R package using Rcpp.
-It produces topological graph, that you can easily convert to igraph.
+It produces topological graph, that you can easily convert to igraph, or you can dump your model to optimized binary file and load it later on.

 This algorithms is widely used for dynamic clustering problem.
 Package is designed with focus on big datasets.
 It is already possible to cluster dataset without making its